smizell/hyperdescribe/hyperdescribe-draft.md

 ## Meta

 For specifying meta data about the message, the `meta` property can be used.
-This property MUST exist in the root.
+This property MAY exist in the root or in a resource object.
 It is optional.

 ```json
 {